Department of Occupational Therapy

 The mission of the Department of Occupational Therapy is to prepare ethical practitioners who are lifelong learners, leaders, and advocates in the field of occupational therapy.
 We meet this mission by:

-• Promoting the centrality of occupational participation to support health, quality of life, occupational justice, and resilience of individuals, communities and populations.
+- Promoting the centrality of occupational participation to support health, quality of life, occupational justice, and resilience of individuals, communities and populations.

-• Emphasizing theory and evidence driven practice and professional reasoning through experiential learning.
+- Emphasizing theory and evidence driven practice and professional reasoning through experiential learning.

-• Creating diverse and integrative learning experiences to develop breadth and depth of student perspectives.
+- Creating diverse and integrative learning experiences to develop breadth and depth of student perspectives.

-• Fostering collaborative engagement in interprofessional scholarship and service that extends beyond campus to include local and global communities.
+- Fostering collaborative engagement in interprofessional scholarship and service that extends beyond campus to include local and global communities.

-• Exploring traditional and emerging areas of knowledge and practice.
+- Exploring traditional and emerging areas of knowledge and practice.

 The Department of Occupational Therapy offers a six-year combined bachelor’s and doctoral program to meet this mission.
 The curriculum of the six-year combined B.S./O.T.D. program in occupational therapy is designed to provide a strong foundation in the liberal arts, sciences, and humanities; to offer a comprehensive and rigorous professional education; and to develop attitudes and skills for lifelong learning and leadership.
 Academic instruction is complemented by graduate level fieldwork experiences (24 weeks full-time) and a 14-week (540 hour) doctoral capstone experience.
 Students are provided with a strong general education and the opportunity to explore special interests in academic, clinical, and research arenas.
 The B.S./O.T.D. program is six years in length and leads to a doctorate in occupational therapy.
 Students in this program receive a Bachelor of Science degree in occupational science at the completion of four years of study.
 They are not eligible for licensure or certification until they complete the graduate years.
+Note: In the junior year, students will have the choice to pursue a master's degree in lieu of the doctoral degree.
+Questions regarding the BS/MS program should be directed to the Chairperson.

 The graduate portion of the combined B.S./O.T.D. degree program consists of three academic semesters, two full-time fieldwork experiences (24 weeks total), and a 14-week doctoral capstone experience.
 Fieldworks and the doctoral capstone experience are completed at sites throughout the country.
 Travel and housing arrangements for fieldwork and capstone are the responsibility of the student.

 Students typically enter the B.S./O.T.D. program as first-year college students, but transfer students may also be accepted.
-The transfer application process is outlined under the "Policies and Procedures"tab of the School of Health Sciences and Human Performance page.
+The transfer application process is outlined under the "Policies and Procedures" tab of the School of Health Sciences and Human Performance page.
 Transfer into the occupational therapy program is limited to available openings.

 Graduates of the O.T.D. occupational therapy program are eligible to sit for the national certification examination for the occupational therapist, administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an occupational therapist, registered (OTR).
 In New York and all other states, a professional license is also required for practice.
 The NBCOT examination serves as the licensing exam in most states.
 Students are, however, required to apply separately for licensure and certification upon graduation.